tomiGoljevscek/Oxide.Docs/source/includes/reign-of-kings/hooks_player.md

 ```

  * Called when a player sends chat to the server
- * Returning a non-null value overrides default behavior of chat, not commands
+ * Returning true overrides default behavior of chat, not commands